 Not long after you cross into Hamilton County you will be greeted by the charming village of Long Lake.
 Follow Route 30 into the village and you will cross over an old iron bridge spanning a narrow section of the namesake lake.
 The rust-colored bridge perfectly matches the fiery colors that stretch along the shoreline as far as the eye can see.
 Pull off at the public beach, grab a blanket and your donuts, and enjoy a cozy snack while you take in the views.

 Continue on Route 30 through the village and, when you reach the T intersection next to Hoss’s Country Store, take a right onto 28N.
 Follow this scenic route to Blue Mountain Lake, home of Adirondack Experience, the Museum on Blue Mountain Lake.
-While some of the best foliage views can be seen from the museum’s campus, the public beach downtown also provides a stunning scene.
+The public beach downtown provides a stunning scene and a great spot to pull over and enjoy the views.
 Mountains seem to rise straight out of the water, and small islands interrupt the bright blue surface with splotches of fall color.

 In Blue Mountain, 28N turns into Route 28.
 Follow that down winding roads through dense forests until you reach Raquette Lake.
-At this point in your journey, take a break from the car and experience fall foliage from the water.
+At this point in your journey, take a break from the car and experience the little community of Raquette Lake.
 Turn right onto Route 2 and continue onto Antlers Road.
-Soon you will reach a marina where you can board the W.W.
-Durant.
-The beautiful double-decker boat offers scenic and dining cruises around one of the most popular and historic Adirondack lakes.
-Home to more Great Camps than anywhere else in the region, a cruise on the W.W.
-Durant will reveal Raquette Lake’s architectural as well as natural wonders.
+Soon you will reach a marina where you can check out the Caboose gift shop, which boasts a collection of souvenirs, candles, locally made foods, and more.
+After you finish up your shopping, swing by the tap room at the Raquette Lake Hotel for a great meal, great drinks, a great lake view, and great company!
+The tap room is known for being open 365 days a year!

-Back on dry land, the adventure continues.
-Return to Route 28 and head south toward Inlet, where you’ll find two breathtaking vistas.
+The adventure continues.
+Return to Route 28 and head south toward Inlet, where you’ll find not one but two breathtaking vistas.
 Before you arrive in this small mountain town, keep an eye out for the Seventh Lake boat launch on your right.
 While a boat launch might not seem like much of a destination, it’s a perfect spot to gaze at the distant hills of the Fulton Chain Wild Forest, all lit up in fall colors.

 Make your way into Inlet and you will find a large parking area to your left.
 Follow the walking paths from the parking lot to Arrowhead Park on the shores of Fourth Lake.
 Benches lining the waterfront are perfect for sitting and enjoying the view of Eagle Bay.
-When the waning daylight makes it hard to pick out the fall colors, head back into town and sate your appetite with a piping hot pizza at the Screaming Eagle.
+When the waning daylight makes it hard to pick out the fall colors, head back into town and sate your appetite with a piping hot pizza at the Screamen' Eagle.
+The beer list is massive, too!

 Start planning for that perfect fall foliage tour by booking your lodging today!